Phi Theta Kappa

 Through the PTK Competitive Edge program, members can achieve 5-Star status.
 You will be able to be an active PTK member on your own time, develop a professional resume, and learn of the many benefits of PTK membership.

 What does my chapter (Alpha Iota Chi) participate in?

 We are involved in numerous projects throughout the year, a few of which are listed below.
 If you are getting ready to graduate, and if you have a minimal amount of time to devote to the chapter, you can still make your mark by helping us with:

 Honors in Action: The focus of this project changes each academic year, but this year we have researched the theme Networks of Life and paid close attention to national and regional headlines.
 We discovered that Adverse Childhood Experiences (ACEs) are tied to adult criminal behavior.
 We also discovered that trauma informed care helps mitigate the effects of ACEs, and we have been asked to implement a trauma informed mentoring program at Cora Cox Academy in Kingsport.
 We hope all of you will complete the application process and help us make a difference in the lives of children of trauma.

 College Project: Like Honors in Action, the College Project changes each year.
-This year, President Flora asked that we help the College establish a collegiate recovery program.
+This year, President Bullock asked that we help the College establish a collegiate recovery program.
 We are in the final stages of establishing the Students HOPE Collegiate Recovery Program as a fully sanctioned student organization.